collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 Both feature branches and pull request branches are examples of remote branches.
 We can work on them in much the same way.

-If you learn to deal with remote branches in general, you will have the fundamentals skills and freedom that will help you to do both collaboration and code review.

-By the way, a few things can go wrong if you do not use branches.
 They are a best practice.
+-->

 </td></tr>